Set GroupDocs License Java – GroupDocs Annotation License Java Setup

 - Interactive learning materials with rich annotations

-- Student collaboration tools
+- Student collaboration tools and progress tracking

-- Scalable processing for large student populations
+- Scalable processing for thousands of concurrent users

 Advanced Error Handling Strategies